-However, you are not covered by the Co-op 401(k) Plan if you are a leased employee, union employee, non-resident alien, or Contract Labor.
+However, you are not covered by the Co-op 401(k) Plan if you are a leased employee, union employee, or non-resident alien.

 To enroll in the Plan, first review the Enrollment Instructions and your investment option choices.
-Then complete the enrollment process by calling the Benefit Service Center at 1-888-708-6988 or by logging on to MillimanBenefits.com.
+Then complete the enrollment process by calling the Benefit Service Center at 1-888-708-6988 or by logging on to millimanbenefits.com.